Here is a home improvement idea for the DIY, that is the do it yourself, residential builder or construction contractor.

 Accent your home with:

-You get the Highest Quality Horse Themed Glazed Ceramic Tile Backsplash.
+You get the Highest Quality Horse Themed Glazed Ceramic Tile Mural.
 You also get the durability of Kiln Fired China Paint.
 Enjoy Free Shipping.

 These are tiles we stock.